This post is also available in: English

 In the last half of the twentieth century, Durango grew into the commercial and recreation hub of the Southern San Juan Mountains.
 The economic boom after the second world war brought the founding of Fort Lewis College, beginning as a two year agriculture school, today is now a four year institution.
 Growth in the ski industry impacted Durango in 1965 with the establishment of the Purgatory Ski Area, located north on Highway 550.
 Today, this slice of the Southern San Juans is an outdoor mecca for hiking, mountain climbing, skiing, mountain biking, hunting, paddling, snowmobiling, and fishing.

-Some clouds in the morning will give way to mainly sunny skies for the afternoon.
-High 36F.
-Winds NW at 10 to 20 mph.
+Partly cloudy skies in the morning will give way to cloudy skies during the afternoon.
+High 49F.
+Winds W at 10 to 15 mph.

 Traveling to a different area on the Western Slope?
 Looking for a new craft brewery or hot latte?
 Western Colorado Outdoors advertisers are listed in the accordions below.
 Each listing has an active link to their website or FaceBook page.